eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Evaluation

 \subsection{Ablation Study}

 We conducted an ablation study on the two elastic features of eLLM: intra-GPU elasticity (denoted as \texttt{vLLM+intra}) and GPU-CPU elasticity (denoted as \texttt{vLLM+inter}).
-Using vLLM as the baseline, we evaluated their respective effectiveness, with the results presented in \Fig{fig:ablation}.
+Using vLLM as the baseline, we evaluated each method's effectiveness, as shown in Figure~\ref{fig:ablation}.

-As illustrated in \Fig{fig:a}, both the intra-GPU elasticity and GPU-CPU elasticity expand the available memory to accommodate new requests, thereby outperforming the baseline in terms of TTFT. eLLM combines both, achieving a TTFT acceleration of up to 295$\times$ compared to the baseline.
-Meanwhile, as shown in \Fig{fig:b}, the introduction of these features maintains relatively stable TPOT.

-\Fig{fig:c} and \Fig{fig:d} illustrate the trade-offs between throughput and SLO compliance within eLLM.
-With respect to throughput, both the intra-GPU elasticity and GPU-CPU elasticity contribute to an increased decoding batch size, thereby enhancing throughput.
-However, their combination does not always yield the optimal throughput, primarily due to the overhead of GPU-CPU elasticity's PCIe transfers, which cannot fully be overlapped.
-For SLO compliance, relying solely on intra-GPU elasticity still results in memory bottlenecks during prefill phase under high request arrival rates, leading to degraded goodput.
-In contrast, eLLM achieves a better balance by dynamically leveraging both GPU and CPU memory elasticity, resulting in up to a 1.5$\times$ improvement in throughput and up to 2.5$\times$ goodput improvement.